 - Avoid taking aspirin, anti-inflammatory drugs and herbal supplements as they can increase bleeding

 - What to do on the day of surgery and where to go

-- The use of anesthesia during your breast reconstruction
+- The use of anesthesia during your proper reformation of the breast

 - Post-operative care and follow-up

 If your breast reforming is performed on an outpatient basis, be sure to arrange for someone to drive you to and from surgery and to stay with you for at least the first night following surgery.

 During your initial consultation with the plastic surgeon, you will be informed of the different options of reconstructing your breast.
 The two main types of reconstruction are either implant based reconstruction or autologous based reconstruction (ie: Flap).

 Implant-based reconstruction is a popular procedure that provides adequate cosmetic outcome without having to use tissue from another part of the body.
 Implant based reconstruction is most often a staged procedure, the first stage with be the placement of a tissue expander at the time of the mastectomy and the second stage will be the exchange of the expander for a permanent implant.

 In some cases the implant can be placed directly at the time of the surgery which is called “single staged direct implant” This option will be decided between you and your surgeon before the mastectomy to determine if you are a good candidate for this type of reconstruction.